samkguerrero/theworldoflovecraft/README.md

 Simply download and unzip the folder.
 Open the love.html file with Firefox.
 Scroll through the column on the left to see how it turned out!

-A working demo can be viewed in the projects section at http://samkguerrero.com/
+A working demo can be viewed at https://samkguerrero.github.io/theworldoflovecraft/love.html